Blackbanded darter: Life history

 The blackbanded darter spawns between February and June.
 Spawning occurs in sandy bottoms around a stream channel.
 The male approaches a female from the rear.
 Once on the female, he mounts her and beats her with his pelvic fin.
 The average clutch size for the blackbanded darter depends on the location.
 In Florida, a clutch size range from 4 to 73 eggs, while in Alabama, the range is from 38 to 250 eggs.
 In Alabama, the sex ratio of the eggs favors male over females.
 After the eggs are laid, there is no parental care.
 The life span of the blackbanded darter is estimated to be around three to four years.
 The life history of the blackbanded darter depends on geographic variation in environmental condition such as photoperiod and water temperature.
 Pollution and siltation can cause temperature change of the water which will affect when the darter will spawn.

 Management

-The blackbanded darter is not endangered or threatened in its range.
-They are listed as least concern.
-In many areas of the southeastern United States where they inhabit, they are most abundant fish in river.
+The blackbanded darter is listed as Least Concern by the IUCN and G5 by NatureServe.
+It is listed as S3 (Vulnerable) in Tennessee.
+Localized threats may exist, but no major threats are known.